Seasonal Sports Club User Guide

 CPI” means the Consumer Price Index (All Groups) for Melbourne published by the Australian Bureau of Statistics.
 If that index no longer exists, “CPI” means an index that the president of the Australian Property Institute Victorian Division (or its successor or other organisation replacing it) decides best reflects changes in the cost of living in Melbourne;

-Pavilion/facilities” Council-owned or managed sporting facilities including sportsgrounds, pavilions, club rooms, practice nets and any other associated facilities;
+Facilities” means Council-owned or managed sportsgrounds, pavilions, club rooms, practice nets and any other associated structures;

 Festival/event” An activity, public or private, whereby a mass gathering of people is organised and which uses a public thoroughfare or public amenity for activity other than its dedicated purpose;